2006 FIFA World Cup squads: Ukraine

 Serhiy Fedorov was injured prior to the start of the tournament.
 His replacement, Vyacheslav Shevchuk, was also injured shortly after filling in.
 Oleksandr Yatsenko was then called up, and sat on the bench for the last two matches.

 Player representation by league

-The squads for Italy and Saudi Arabia were made up entirely of players from their respective domestic leagues.
-Saudi Arabia were the only team with no players from European clubs.
+The squads for Italy and Saudi Arabia were made up entirely of players from their respective domestic leagues, with the latter being the only team without players from European clubs.
 The Ivory Coast squad was made up entirely of players employed by foreign clubs, and 22 out of the 23 players were registered in Europe.
 Although Turkey, Scotland, and Russia failed to qualify for the finals, their domestic leagues were represented by 12, 11, and 10 players respectively.
 In total, domestic leagues from 48 countries had players at the 2006 World Cup.

 Player representation by club

 Finalised clubs' listing as per FIFA, excluding players on standby and loans.